maahn/pamtra2/README.rst

 All other packages are provided in `/libs`.
 They are installed as part of pamtra2 in `pamtra2.libs`, but can be also installed separately with the provided `setup.py` files:

+* meteo_si - Meteo SI is a collection of functions for atmospheric sciences following the SI-convention (unless stated otherwise)
 * pamgasabs - Estimate gaseous absorption
 * pyPamtraRadarSimulator - Simulate a radar Doppler spectrum
 * pyPamtraRadarMoments - Estimate the moments of the radar Doppler spectrum